semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 * You have set rules to Comment or Block mode.
   ![Screenshot of Policies modes](/img/semgrep-assistant-comment.png)
 * You have selected PR/MR comments in **Semgrep Cloud Platform > Settings > Deployment** in the **Code** section.

+### Enable priority inbox

+If [priority inbox](/semgrep-assistant/overview/#priority-inbox), which allows organization admins to receive information on top backlog tasks according to Assistant, isn't enabled for your deployment, you can do so as follows:

+1. Sign in to Semgrep Cloud Platform, and navigate to **Settings > Deployment**.
+2. In the **Assistant** section, click the **Weekly priority emails** <i class="fa-solid fa-toggle-large-on"></i> if it is not yet enabled.

 ## Analyze findings